I’m committed to ethical jewellery making, creating beautiful animal inspired jewellery while protecting the natural world.

 The nitty-gritty on ethical, sustainable jewellery and packaging

 Bespoke pieces are made from recycled sheet from the Cookson Gold ‘Eco’ range.
 Cast pieces are made from recycled grain from Umicore and cast by VIPA designs.

-Unfortunately, I have not been able to source precious metal findings that are made from recycled silver or gold – this includes any chain, clasps, jump rings, earring hooks, earring posts & backs, stick pins & pin protectors, and cufflink fittings.
+Unfortunately, I have not been able to source precious metal findings that are made from recycled silver – this includes any chain, clasps, jump rings, earring hooks, earring posts & backs, stick pins & pin protectors, and cufflink fittings.
 However, I only buy these findings from Cooksongold, who are a member of the Responsible Jewellery Council.

 Cooksongold have their own Corporate Social Responsibility Policy, which you can read in more detail here.

 The paper covering the outside of the box is new, and the whole box, including the gold ‘Hot-Foil’ logo, is fully biodegradable and recyclable.

 There’s a misconception that foil can’t be recycled, however on researching I found that, as my foiling is so incredibly thin – less than 2.5µm (microns) thick – it completely dissipates in the recycling process.

 The foam filling is a compound made from Polyurethane-ether foam, Viscose flock and binder and is also recyclable.
 You may want to keep your box to keep your jewellery looking beautifully clean and shiny, but if you would like to recycle it, either send it back to Elouise Makes (for a cheeky 10% off your next order) or put the box in your cardboard recycling bin and the foam in the plastics recycling bin.